-Public Works conducted 21 smart gardening webinars this quarter with curriculum entitled "Intro to Composting", Water-wise Gardening", "Organic Gardening", and "Small-space Gardening".
+Public Works conducted 31 smart gardening webinars this quarter with curriculum entitled "Intro to Composting", "Water-wise Gardening", "Organic Gardening", and "Small-space Gardening".
+There has been a significant increase in webinar participation compared to the previously held in-person workshops.